Professional developer studying network diagrams and protocols on multiple screens

 TCP/IP Protocol Suite: The Foundation

 TCP/IP is the foundation of internet communication.
-Understanding how TCP ensures reliable delivery and how IP handles addressing and routing is crucial for any developer working with networked applications.
+If you build anything that touches a network, you need to understand how TCP ensures reliable delivery and how IP handles addressing and routing.

 FeatureTCPUDPWhen to Use